Find your AEOP Pathway

 STEM Enrichment Activities

 STEM Enrichment activities spark student interest in STEM from the earliest grades through high school.
 They also provide experiential learning opportunities for educators.
-Our programs are great for students and teachers from all backgrounds and interests, and are designed to complement classroom learning and teaching by providing exciting, engaging, hands-on experiences.
+Our programs are great for all students and teachers, and are designed to complement classroom learning and teaching by providing exciting, engaging, hands-on experiences.
 EXPLORE

 Competitions